XHRPL-FM

 XHRPL-FM 93.9 is a radio station in León, Guanajuato.
-It is owned by Radio Promotora Leonesa and is known as La Poderosa.
+It is owned by Radio Promotora Leonesa and is known as La Poderosa with a Regional Mexican format.

 History

 XEKX-AM received its first concession on March 20, 1953, owned by León Radio, S.A.
 In the 1960s, XEKX became XERPL-AM, and the concession later changed to reflect the full name of its owner, Radio Promotora Leonesa.

 In 1994, XERPL became an AM-FM combo.
 The AM frequency was surrendered on November 10, 2020.